Duke-Rong/FOS/README.md

   This is a in-class academic project in class "Intermediate Software Developing".
 Please notice that all the data in this project is fake!

   Main exe file: No exe-file is provided.
-Please open the
+Please open the Food-Ordering-System.jar.

   It is a user-friendly application, provides restaurant searching, dish-searching and food-ordering services to customers.